eddyasturiano/py_SimpleBankingSystem/README.md

 # py_SimpleBankingSystem
 An example of a simple banking system.

-Uses the Luhn algorithm and sqlite3 module.
+Features:
+-> User menu (terminal).
+-> Generates credit card numbers and verifies them using the Luhn algorithm.
+-> Creates and stores information (credit card number, pin, balance)in a database using the sqlite3 module.